 (Click on links below for full news and reviews)

 December 2024: In May 2023 there was an xciting theatre production by Chingford Theatre Group CADOS of plays, included 'Cheek to Cheek' taken from Kisses from the Sun!
 It was a successful and fun evening of talent and new writing.
 NB.
 Cheek to Cheek has now been nominated by CADA to appear in the Walthamstow Drama Festival in March 2024.

 Ten Green Jotters new anthology

-The Sidcup (Kent) based writing group 'Ten Green Jotters' third anthology of stories is well underway with a publication date target of the end of August 2023.
+The Sidcup (Kent) based writing group 'Ten Green Jotters' third anthology of stories is now completed and available on Amazon.
 This group, of which I am a member, was formed in 2018 following a meeting of minds, interests and friendship at a six month creative writing course that year.
-It has proved to be enduring and the varied life experiences of all the members has led to an eclectic and exciting range of stories produced over two previous anthologies Literary AllShorts and All Shorts of Crime.
+It has proved to be enduring and the varied life experiences of all the members has led to an eclectic and exciting range of stories produced over three anthologies: Fractured Times,